matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-codegen-part-two.md

 generate_tests(writer, service)?;
 ```

 Error types are errors AWS can return for requests.
 We turn those into Rust code so we can have typed error messages.  `generate_client` is where the rubber meets the road and we create the Rust client for the service.
+Take a look at [SqsClient docs](https://rusoto.github.io/rusoto/rusoto_sqs/struct.SqsClient.html) to see what it generates.
 Finally, `generate_tests` looks through botocore and translates the parsing tests from botocore to Rust code.
 This means we have generated, automated tests for ensuring our deserializers and error handlers can handle examples of what AWS returns without actually making AWS calls.

 ## Packaging up the code